B3akers/LeagueSkinChanger/README.md

 - Support for spectator mode
 - <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading

+# Usage
+- Clone the source with: git clone --recursive https://github.com/B3akers/LeagueSkinChanger.git
+- Compile using your preferred compiler
+- Inject the resulting library into the game or use league_skin_injector
+- Press <kbd>Insert</kbd> to bring up the menu.
+- Select skin for you, your teammates, enemies, wards, etc.

 # License
 <b>This project is licensed under the MIT license</b>